raghavtalwar/Red-Team-Operations/11 - Collection (TA0009)/SANS SEC 565.md

 - Go Book by Book
 	- GO one for the Book

 Q > tcpdump > Hey what does this command will accomplish

+600 Lines of entry
+- Index good but not finding info
+- Make index > A to Z arrange krrdo
 ![[Pasted image 20240402012338.png]]